 Once it is your turn, an usher will escort you and your family to a socially-distanced pew.
 The State of CT “Guidelines for Houses of Worship” once again, states, “all people except members of the same family shall remain 6 ft. apart at all times.”
 It also states, “Rearrange space to maintain at least 6 ft. of distance between attendees.
 Alternate rows between attendees (every other row should be kept empty).
 Two or more members of the same household may be seated adjacent to each other with 6 ft. distance maintained on either side from the next attendee.”
 We have adjusted the seating in our sanctuary accordingly.

 We are also pleased to offer an “At-Risk” Section in the Sanctuary.
 Again, the State of CT “Guidelines For Houses of Worship” also recommends the following: “Reserved seating: Designate an area inside the facility reserved for the at-risk population”.
 Thus, we are making the entire left side of the sanctuary our “At-Risk” section.
 In this section, pews will be distanced at an extra length, and masks will be required to remain on for the entire service.
 If you and your family would like a reserved pew in the “At-Risk” section, please contact the church office and we will make those accommodations.

 Our worship services will remain around 45 minutes to 1 hour in length, as they have been throughout the summer.

 In regard to singing, while other states have taken stricter measures, according to the the State of Connecticut, singing is not prohibited in worship services.
-Therefore, we will continue to sing during our worship services, however, we will remain seated during those times, and encourage the wearing of masks during song time.

 We will, unfortunately, be unable to offer a nursery or Children’s Church at this time.
 The State of CT, once again, states, “It is recommended that Houses of Worship not offer nursery or children’s House of Worship ministries.”